<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The Top Improvements You Should Make Before Your Home Sale

-Thinking about ways to affordably improve your home to attract quality buyers is an important step in your overall home selling strategy.
-But before you start your home improvement projects, you’ll need solid advice from a local real estate agent to help you spend your time and money wisely.
+Finding affordable ways to improve your home and attract quality buyers is an important step in your overall home selling strategy.
+However, before you begin your home improvement projects, you’ll want to ensure that you spend your time and money wisely.

-Although many projects like painting your home in neutral colors are tried and true home selling techniques, other popular projects like adding stone veneer to your exterior could fall flat if your pool of buyers isn’t interested in that kind of update.
+Although many projects, such as painting your home in neutral colors, are dependable home staging and selling techniques, other popular projects, like adding stone veneer to the exterior, could fall flat if your buyer pool isn’t interested in that kind of aesthetic update.

-To kick off our list, we’ve asked Karen Hall, co-owner of @home real estate in Alexandria, Virginia, to share a few home selling improvement tips and tricks with home sellers to entice buyers to tour your home.
-Take a look.
+To kick off our list of top home improvements, we’ve asked real estate agent pro, military spouse, and owner of Foxtrot Company, Karen Hall, in Alexandria, Virginia, to share a few tips for selling your house and enticing buyers to tour your home.

-If you want more home selling projects to consider, we’ve listed projects that prove to be some of the best ROI dollars spent year after year.
+If you want more top-earning home selling projects to consider, we’ve listed some heavy hitters below.
+They consistently garner some of the best ROI among the dollars spent year after year.

 Exterior Updates for Home Sellers